XyEloise/AI_agent/README.md

 ## Features

 - **Multi-turn Conversations**: The agent supports ongoing conversations, allowing for seamless multi-turn interactions.
-- **Local Deployment**: Utilizes **Ollama** for the easy deployment and operation of large language models (e.g., llama3.2) directly on local machines, without requiring external services.
+- **Local Deployment**: Utilizes **Ollama** for the easy deployment and operation of large language models directly on local machines, without requiring external services.
 - **Text-to-Speech (TTS)**: Converts AI-generated responses into speech for enhanced accessibility.
 - **Speech-to-Text (STT)**: Allows users to interact with the agent using voice commands, converting speech into text for processing.
 - **Zendalona Projects Database**: The agent is integrated with a comprehensive database of Zendalona products and projects, providing real-time information to users.